 Workshop 3 - HybPhaser – Detection and phasing of hybrid accessions in a target capture dataset

 Costs and registration

-These hands-on training sessions will cost $20 per workshop and places will be capped at 20 people per workshop, so be sure to register your interest early through the EOI form.
+These hands-on training sessions will cost $20 per workshop and places will be capped at 20 people per workshop, so be sure to register your interest early through the link to the expression of interest form below.
 Places are open to ASBS conference delegates and priority will be given to participants in the Genomics for Australian Plants consortium.